MaryBamisile/MaryBamisile/README.md

 </div>

 <br>
-I am a versatile cloud professional with a deep expertise in cloud security and a strong commitment to strengthening organizational security postures.
-With almost five years of experience, I specialize in securing, maintaining, optimizing, and troubleshooting IT infrastructures across both on-premises and cloud environments.
+I am a versatile cloud professional with a deep expertise in cloud computing and a strong commitment to strengthening organizational security postures.
+With five years of experience, I specialize in designing, implementing, securing, maintaining, optimizing, and troubleshooting IT infrastructures across both on-premises and cloud environments.
 Overall, ensuring compliance with industry standards.

 <div align="center">